eromatiya/the-glorious-startpage/README.md

 	- OpenWeatherMap is the weather provider, so go to OpenWeatherMap's [website](https://home.openweathermap.org/).
 	- Register, log-in, and then go [here](https://home.openweathermap.org/api_keys) to generate your very own API keys.
-	- Put your credentials in the settings in weather forecast.
+	- Put your credentials in the settings in settings panel.

 + You can easily add a button on the dock and web menu by just adding `website name`, `icon name`, and `website url` in an array.
 Open `js/sites-list.js`.
 Make sure to put an icon with `.svg` extension for that website in `assets/webcons/`.